Deep Brain Stimulation

 More Wellness Series

 Caring for Care Partners PWR!
-Wellness Series February 15, 20234:30-6:00 pm (AZ time)PWR!Gym and ZoomThis event will be recorded Join us!
-Register to Attend About The Webinar Becoming a care partner for your loved one can be a significant life transition.
-As a care partner, you are essential in providing love, support, resiliency, companionship, and…Read More
+Wellness Series February 15, 20234:30-6:00 pm (AZ time)PWR!Gym and ZoomThis event will be recorded About The Webinar Becoming a care partner for your loved one can be a significant life transition.
+As a care partner, you are essential in providing love, support, resiliency, companionship, and so much more to your…Read More

 Eric Rhoden, PT, DPT